choogiesaur/hgss-shiny-modifier/README.md

 ## Usage:
 1. Place your .nds file in the same folder as this script.
 2. Modify `shiny_offset` in the script to your correct region if not North America.
-Other regions values are listed below.
+Other region's values are listed below.
 3. Modify `new_shiny_rate` to your liking. `0x8` or 1/8192 is the ingame default, `0xFF` or 1/256 is the script default and highest you can set.
 I have not tried making shinies less likely (0x0 -> 0x7) but in theory you could do it :-) The average user will want to set a value from 0x8 to 0xFF though.
 5. From your OS terminal of choice, run `python shiny_editor.py <filename>`
 6. Play your edited file via your method of choice.